Kisan Salahkaar: Farmer Advisory Platform for Governments and NGOs

 • Crop recommendations: helps users identify suitable crops from location, soil, and weather context.

-• Plant pest and disease diagnosis: lets users upload a plant photo and receive a practical diagnosis with organic and inorganic remedy options.
+• AI plant doctor from photos: lets users upload a plant photo and receive a practical pest or disease diagnosis from the image.

-• Product-aware remedy support: can surface related remedy product suggestions, which can be connected to approved catalogues in a licensed deployment.
+• Organic and inorganic product suggestions: can surface buyable remedy products with search/buy links, which can be connected to approved catalogues, dealer pages, or major retailers in a white-label deployment.

-• Soil-report based recommendations: supports richer guidance when a farmer uploads a soil test report as an image or PDF.
+• Soil test report analyzer: supports richer guidance when a farmer uploads a soil test report as an image or PDF.

 • Weather guidance: gives location-based weather context that can help users think about irrigation, spraying, harvest timing, and field risk.